AUTHORIZATION: Rivers and Harbors Act of 1910 (P.L. 61-264), modified in 1930 (P.L. 71-520).

 BACKGROUND: The channel was last maintenance dredged by the U.S. Army Corps of Engineers (USACE) in Fiscal Year (FY) 1990, when approximately 41,000 cubic yards (CY) of dredged material was removed and disposed of at the former Mud Dump Site in the Atlantic Ocean.

 STATUS: This navigation asset is currently in caretaker status.
-The latest (FY2020) hydrographic channel condition survey and controlling depth report were published on the District’s website: https://www.nan.usace.army.mil/Missions/Navigation/Controlling-Depth-Reports/
+Production of an annual hydrographic channel condition survey, and publication of a controlling depth report on the District’s website (https://www.nan.usace.army.mil/Missions/Navigation/Controlling-Depth-Reports/) is scheduled for FY2022.

 Alexander F. Gregory